andreburgaud/crypt2go/README.md

 The `padding` package exposes simple functions to provide a way to `pad` and `unpad` a given plaintext respectively prior to encryption and after decryption.

-The code examples in the previous section shows encryption examples with AES, Blowfish in ECB mode.
+The code examples in the previous section shows encryption examples with Blowfish and AES in ECB mode.
 Blowfish encrypts blocks of 8 bytes hence using the padding type described in the https://tools.ietf.org/html/rfc2898 *PKCS #5: Password-Based Cryptography Specification Version 2.0*.
 Whereas AES requires blocks of 16 bytes (128 bits).
 The padding type in the second example is based on https://tools.ietf.org/html/rfc2315 *PKCS #7: Cryptographic Message Syntax Version 1.5*.

 The only difference between the two specs is only that PKCS #5 accommodates only for blocks of 8 bytes.
 The `padding` package reflects that and exposes two builders, resepectively `NewPkcs5Padding()` that embeds an hard-coded value for a block size of 8, while `NewPkcs7Padding(int blockSize)` takes a parameter for the block size.
-Nothing prevents to use `NewPkcs7Padding` with a block size of 8 to work with an encryption scheme working on blocks of 8 bytes, like *Blowfish*.
+Nothing prevents using `NewPkcs7Padding` with a block size of 8 to work with an encryption scheme working on blocks of 8 bytes, like *Blowfish*.

-## Additional Details
+## Additional Examples

-Check the unit tests in the code and the godoc string for additional details.
+See the unit tests or the example tests in the respective package directories.

 ## License

-Some of the code, in particular the `ecb` package is directly modeled after the Golang code (`cipher/cbc.go`).
-To avoid any license conflicts, `crypt2go` is released under a BSD license.
+The `ecb` package, is directly modeled after the CBC Golang code (https://golang.org/src/crypto/cipher/cbc.go) released under a BSD license (https://golang.org/LICENSE).
+To avoid any license conflicts, `crypt2go` is also released under a BSD license.

 See the LICENSE file in the repository.

-The Go Authors license is available at https://golang.org/LICENSE.
-The reference to this license is made in the code where appropriate.